A little taste:

 Eivin One was a very good and close friend.
 We had our problems.
 But often a good cup of coffee would resolve whatever the problem was.
 He was a very talented musician.
 He wrote music for theatre, for films and cabaret.
 But he also loved to play and improvise.
 In his later years he moved more and more towards the accordeon.
 We did four recordings where he only played accordeon: ”Dreams in Dreams”, ”Live in the UK” and ”the Walk” on FMR records and ”From Cafe Sting” on Loosetorque.

-First Detail is in memory of a good friend.
+First Detail is in memory of two good friends.
 Thanks to Rune for releasing the music.